openmediavault/openmediavault-docs/development/contribute.rst

 If you want to contribute to the |omv| project you have to subscribe a `Contributor License Agreement <https://www.openmediavault.org/contributoragreement.html>`_.

+The CLA used by |omv| is a copy of the one used by the Apache Software Foundation for all contributions to their projects.
+This particular agreement has been used by other software projects in addition to Apache and is generally accepted as reasonable within the Open Source community.

 You can easily subscribe the CLA with a single mouse click when submitting a `pull request <https://github.com/openmediavault/openmediavault/pulls>`_ on GitHub.